pydicom/pydicom/doc/old/working_with_pixel_data.rst

 VOI or windowing operation to input values.
-The :func:`~pydicom.pixel_data_handlers.util.apply_voi_lut` function can be used with an input array and a dataset containing a VOI LUT module to return the VOI or windowed values.
+The :func:`~pydicom.pixel_data_handlers.util.apply_voi_lut` function can be used with an input array and a dataset containing a VOI LUT module to return values with applied VOI LUT or windowing.
 When a dataset contains multiple VOI or windowing views then a particular view can be returned by using the `index` keyword parameter.

 When a dataset requires multiple greyscale transformations, then its assumed that the modality LUT or rescale operation has already been applied.